-As winter wanes and the snow and cold recede up north, many groundskeepers find their backs against the wall with the fast-approaching baseball and softball seasons.
+As winter wanes and the snow and cold recede up north, many groundskeepers find their backs against the wall in the early part of Spring with the fast-approaching baseball and softball seasons.
 It’s not uncommon for colleges and high schools in colder climates to have their schedules begin as soon as the snow melts.

-With such little time for field prep before the first pitches of early spring, how does a groundskeeper get the ballfield grass areas perked up and growing and ready for the traffic?
-Turf growth covers.
+With such little time for field prep before those first pitches, how does a groundskeeper get the ballfield grass areas perked up and growing and ready for the traffic?
+Turf blanket growth covers.
 That’s the secret weapon.

-These covers can help enhance and extend the fall growth period, but they can also big a big help for accelerating spring green-up.
+These covers can help enhance and extend the fall growth period, but they can also big a big help for accelerating spring green-up as well.
 Turf growth covers encourage the turf grass to begin vertical growth sooner than turf that is not covered.

-What is a turf growth cover, and how do they work?
+► What is a turf blanket or growth cover, and how does it work?

 These covers are usually made of lightweight, loosely woven plastic materials that create a greenhouse effect on the turf canopy when deployed onto the field surface.
 The translucent material allows the sunlight’s radiation to penetrate through and warm the turf grass and soil beneath the cover.